IOT-123/BYKO/README.md

 ## PROOF OF CONCEPT

-A Battery powered ESP8266 is attached to a cyclists helmet, optionally recharged from solar.
+A battery powered ESP8266 is attached to a cyclists helmet, optionally recharged from solar.

 A mobile phone acts both as a hotspot and a front-end for viewing observations.